Chenyan-Dong/Case-control-Efficiency/README.md

-# University of Auckland Hons Project - Case-control Efficiency
+# Case-control Efficiency (University of Auckland Hons Project)

 Here is the R code for radomize the data and bulid the shiny app.